 The Classics Department at NYU offers a wide range of courses in Greek and Latin literature, history, archaeology and material culture, and ancient philosophy, and offers the possibility of interdisciplinary study in a variety of areas in which the Department has particular strengths.
 These areas can form the basis for focused programs leading to the doctorate.
-Here are some of the interdisciplinary options, with the names of participating faculty (prospective students are encouraged to examine their individual web pages for information on their research and teaching).
+Here are some of the interdisciplinary research fields, with the names of participating faculty (prospective students are encouraged to examine their individual web pages for information on their research and teaching).

 Religion and Cultural History

 The study of ancient Greek and Roman religion in its cultural context, including literary representations, archaeological evidence, and modern approaches to the study of religion (Kowalzig, Becker, Levene, Connelly, Cribiore, Konstan)